Tampa LGBTQ/Same Sex Divorce Lawyers

 Contact the Experienced and Skilled Tampa Divorce Lawyers

 It is in your best interest to speak with an attorney to determine your rights and to what you are entitled to in a same sex, LGBTQ divorce.
-If there are children involved, then it is especially important to do so.
+If there are children involved, then it is especially important to do so to know your rights.
 We at All Family Law Group, P.A. offer a free consultation with an experienced and proficient divorce attorney to discuss your situation and advise you of your options.
-To schedule a free consultation please call us at 813-672-1900 or email us and we will respond to you at our earliest opportunity.
+To schedule a consultation please call us at 813-672-1900 or email us and we will respond to you at our earliest opportunity.
 We are here to help and it is the goal of each one of us that we provide excellent and responsive representation.